VeryLittleGravitas/CDTADPQ/readme.md

 a.
 We appointed Dan Hon as both Product Manager and leader of the project.
 He helped the team understand the requirements, was responsible for prioritizing work, and is ultimately accountable for the quality of the submitted prototype

 b.
-Section 2 (above) identifies each member of the multidisciplinary team and their specialisms.
+[Section 2](https://github.com/VeryLittleGravitas/CDTADPQ/blob/master/readme.md#2-our-team) (above) identifies each member of our multidisciplinary team and their specialisms.

 c.
 We surveyed over 30 potential users of the service, and conducted detailed interviews with a number of individuals.
 Insights gathered from these user research exercises were fed directly into the design exploration and are reflected in the implementation of requirements.
-See the [research journal](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Research-journal) on the project wiki for further evidence.
+See our [research journal](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Research-journal) for further evidence.

 d.
-We used the user-centered design techniques outlined in Section 4 (above).
+We used the user-centered design techniques outlined in [Section 4](https://github.com/VeryLittleGravitas/CDTADPQ#4-user-centered-design) (above).

 e.
 See the project [commit history](https://github.com/VeryLittleGravitas/CDTADPQ/commits/master) in Github.